 - Jenny delivers the domestic violence message through the telling of her story.
 Her narrative is challenging, thought provoking and uplifting.

 - Jenny’s prime focus is the effect the trauma of domestic violence has on children and potential lifetime effects for those children

 - Jenny’s aim is help victims, perpetrators and children, the silent victims, to believe they can break the cycle.

 Born In Melbourne Australia in the 1940’s, Jenny Yates’s middle class family was dominated by domestic violence, which had a profound influence on her life choices.
 When her aspirations of a medical career were stifled she left school at fifteen but returned to study in later life, gained her Higher School Certificate and enrolled in a writing course.
 Jenny never planned to write a book but her yearning for education led her to university.
 After she obtained her Bachelor of Arts, majoring in Professional Writing she completed her memoir, The Vine Bleeds.

 In her working life Jenny was a clerk, Comptometerist, IT Edit Supervisor, Computer Programmer, Project Manager and Implementation Officer.
 Along the way she gained experience in Real Estate and the high finance world of entrepreneurs.
 All this was achieved as well as raising her two daughters, initially as a single mother, and guiding them both to very successful careers in the medical profession.

-Since the launch of her memoir Jenny has presented to community groups throughout Victoria including Rotary and Probus.
+Since the launch of her memoir Jenny has presented to community groups throughout Victoria including Rotary, Probus,U3A, and CWA.
 She was the keynote speaker at Bendigo White Ribbon day (900 attendees) and Nunawading Lions International Women’s Day Dinner, EDVOS AGM and a White Ribbon Event for Department of Health & Human Services.